robisim74/angular-l10n/doc/spec.md

 ```

 #### <a name="3.2.4"/>3.2.4 UI components
-You can properly translate UI components like Angular material:
+You can properly translate UI components like Angular material or Ionic:
 ```Html
 <a routerLinkActive="active-link" md-list-item routerLink="/home" l10nTranslate>App.Home</a>
 ```